Skip to content

 Thin vs thick jails

-By default Bastille creates thin jails: the base system is shared via nullfs mounts from the release, and the jail only stores its own modifications.
-Thick jails get a full copy.
+Bastille creates thin jails by default: the base system is shared via nullfs from the release, the jail only has its own changes.
+You can also create thick jails with -T, which get a full copy of everything.

 $ sudo bastille create -T -B thicktest 15.0-RELEASE 10.0.0.4/24 bridge0